linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 Target date funds,  which have become ubiquitous as a retirement investment vehicle in $401(\mathrm{k})$ and other retirement accounts,  have target allocations that follow a preset glide path toward the funds target date (usually lower allocations to equity over time).
 These funds also regularly rebalance their portfolio weights to set them equal to the target glide path weights.
 These weights are not literally fixed,  but they vary only according to a deterministic schedule as a function of the investor's age.
 In this sense,  they also resemble the fixed-weight strategy we analyzed in this section.
 There is no uncertainty about future weights.

-Endowments and pension funds typically set a strategic asset allocation policy that specifies weights for different asset classes with a range around the target.
+Endowments and pension funds typically set a strategic [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] policy that specifies weights for different asset classes with a range around the target.
 This is like approximately fixed weights with some flexibility.
 Figure 5.3 shows an example from CalPERS.
 While the "income" (fixed income) portion of their portfolio is 1.6 percentage points above the target of $28 \%$,  this deviation is still well within the range of $+/-6$ percentage points allowed by their policy.
 Portfolio managers can,  but don't have to rebalance yet toward the target.
 It becomes an active choice.

 So what are we effectively doing if we rebalance frequently toward a fixed target allocation?
 Rebalancing requires selling assets that have appreciated (hence their portfolio weight has increased) and buying assets that have fallen in value.
 So we are effectively following a contrarian strategy.